Westfield Student Village

-We worked with architect Feilden Clegg Bradley on the three-phase project to deliver 1,200 bed spaces across a variety of buildings.
-Phases 1 and 2 included an eight-storey block alongside a railway line, a six-storey building facing the Regent’s Canal and four lower blocks.
-To the south is the third phase, a curved six-storey building.
-Collaborating with contractor Laing, we assessed ten different forms of construction for economy, quality and speed in the first phase.
+We worked with architect Feilden Clegg Bradley on the two-phase project to deliver 1,200 bed spaces across a variety of buildings.
+Phase One included an eight-storey block alongside the railway line and a six-storey building facing the Regent’s Canal.
+To the south is the second phase, a curved six-storey building.
+We assessed ten different forms of construction for economy, quality and speed in the first phase.
 These ranged from traditional load-bearing structures to steel-framed buildings.

 A key issue was efficiently constructing the elevation facing the railway, with its complex array of angular bays cantilevering up to 3 m from the building.
 These bays provide views away from the railway line while acting as an acoustic barrier.

-Tunnel form construction was selected as it provides an extremely fast construction cycle combined with high-quality finishes and minimum waste.
+Tunnel form construction was selected, as it provides an extremely fast construction cycle combined with high-quality finishes and minimum waste.
 Originally developed in the 1960s, it employs demountable steel formwork to pour concrete floors and walls in a single cycle.
-The use of high-strength concrete means that formwork can be struck within 24 hours and the next section poured.
-No temporary supports are required, further streamlining the process.
+The use of high-strength concrete meant that formwork could be struck within 24 hours and the next section poured.
+No temporary supports were required, further streamlining the process.
 The spaces created were then subdivided to create six study bedrooms plus dining/kitchen area.
 Both copper cladding and internal panels were prefabricated to improve construction efficiency.